 Why We Chose It: In 2010, Smallmouth bass; Great numbers and big fish.

-When to fish: Late June to ice-up.
+When to Fish: Late June to ice-up.

-Where to fish: Early in the season look for sandgravel transitions, and later focus on deepwater drop-offs and rock-weed transition areas.
+Where to Fish: Early in the season look for sandgravel transitions, and later focus on deepwater drop-offs and rock-weed transition areas.

 Tip: Try tube jigs, willowleaf spinnerbaits, three- to seven-inch jerkbaits and Bass Assassins, or fly fish with leech patterns.